itodaro/phpok_cve/README.md

 **[5]PHPOK 5.2.116 module_control.php file has an arbitrary file upload vulnerability.Remote background admin privilege user can use this vulnerability to control the server.**

-**[5]PHPOK 5.2.116 has a SQL injection vulnerability in \framework\admin\order_control.php.
-Remote background admin privilege user can exploit the vulnerability to obtain database sensitive information.
+**[6]PHPOK 5.2.116 has a SQL injection vulnerability in \framework\admin\order_control.php.
+Remote background admin privilege user can exploit the vulnerability to obtain database sensitive information.**

-**[6]PHPOK 5.2.116 has a SQL injection vulnerability in \framework\admin\open_control.php.
-Remote background admin privilege user can exploit the vulnerability to obtain database sensitive information.
+**[7]PHPOK 5.2.116 has a SQL injection vulnerability in \framework\admin\open_control.php.
+Remote background admin privilege user can exploit the vulnerability to obtain database sensitive information.**

 _ _ _